A ministry of compassion

 Pastoral Care to the Sick and the Homebound is a ministry of compassion, a responsive desire to alleviate the suffering of another.
 As Catholics, we seek healing and strength in the Eucharist every week in mass.
 The ministry of Pastoral Care seeks to bring the Eucharist to those who cannot be with us for worship, whether temporarily or ongoing.

 Suffering is present for those who are isolated by illness, injury or the effects of aging.
 And when we are suffering, we may know we ought to pray, but we cannot seem to do it on our own.
 Ministers of Pastoral Care are called to be a compassionate presence in imitation of Jesus’ care of His people.
 The primary concern of the pastoral care minister is to show the sick how much Christ and his Church is concerned for them.

-At this time, family members can be trained to bring Communion home to sick or frail family members after training.
+At this time, family members can be trained to bring Communion home to their sick or frail family members after training.